Table of Contents

 More than 80 percent of the devices were removed due to pain.
 Among the reasons for the removal, the percentages are distributed as follows.
 Pain: 60 percent, Genital hemorrhage: 14 percent, Device dislocation/migration/expulsion: 12 percent, Perforation: 11 percent, Suspected allergy to metals, and Device breakage: 3 percent.
 Most of the women had to undergo one or more surgeries, like a hysterectomy, to remove the device.

 Many women in the U.S and other nations have complained of severe adverse effects.
 The Essure Problems Facebook page was started in 2011 by Angie Firmalino.
 Women who experience implant-related side effects are supported by the group.
 It also promotes the use of safer medical equipment.
 In order to warn other women and share their tales, some of these ladies made an appearance in the 2018 Netflix documentary ‘The Bleeding Edge.’

 In 2018, the FDA imposed sales restrictions such as getting the patients’ signature after they were informed of the risks at the time of purchase, as well as other sales restrictions.
 Followed by that, there was a decline in the sales of Essure devices.
 By the end of the year, after being faced with numerous Essure lawsuits by the affected women, Bayer announced that it would discontinue production and sales of Essure.

 Bayer maintained that its device was extremely safe and effective and that the reason for halting production and sales was purely financial.
 They stated that the previously purchased implants were to be used within a year of purchase, and the remaining devices could be returned to Bayer.
 In America, the window for new Essure implantations closed at the end of 2019.
 However, they did not recall the device.

-The nickel poisoning symptoms from Essure included abdominal pain, pelvic pain, itching, rashes, swelling and abnormal periods.
-Bayer faced Essure lawsuits for the following long-term side effects:
+The nickel poisoning symptoms from Essure included abdominal pain, pelvic pain, itching, rashes, swelling, and abnormal periods.
+Bayer faced Essure birth control lawsuits for the following long-term side effects: